Classification Strength of Polish Groups: Involving $S_\infty$: Preliminaries

+\begin{proof} See \cite[Theorem 2.4.1, Theorem 2.4.4]{Gao2008} for the equivalence of (1), (2), (3), and (4).
+Statement (3) immediately implies (5).
+We show that (5) implies (1).
+Indeed, if $G$ is involved by $S_\infty$ then there is a closed subgroup $H \le S_\infty$ and a continuous surjective homomorphism from $H$ onto $G$.
+By the equivalence of (3) and (1), we can fix a countable local basis of the identity of $H$ of open subgroups of $H$.
+The images of these open subgroups are open in $G$ by the open mapping theorem, see e.g. \cite[Theorem 2.3.3]{Gao2008}.
+These sets easily form a countable local basis of the identity of $G$ of open subgroups of $G$. \end{proof}

-We will make the most use of equivalence (2), as it allows the use of language and techniques from model theory, even though our use of model theory will not particularly deep.
-An important point is that we can assume that $\mcM$ is ultrahomogeneous by adding new relations without changing the set of automorphisms.
+We will make use of equivalence (2) the most, as it allows the use of language and techniques from model theory, even though our use of model theory will not be particularly deep.
+We can assume that $\mcM$ is ultrahomogeneous by adding new relations without changing the set of automorphisms.
 This is done as follows: for each tuple $\bar{b}$ from $M$, add a new relation $R_{\bar{b}}$ to the language and declare $R_{\bar{b}}^\mcM(\bar{a})$ iff there is an automorphism of $\mcM$ sending $\bar{a}$ to $\bar{b}$.